tanchunsiong/Zoom_MeetingSDK_Windows_RawDataDemos/LocalRecording/README.md

   - You need to have host, co-host or recording permissions
   - You need to be in-meeting.
 This is the status when you have fully joined a meeting.
 - Get the Meeting Recording Controller
-  - Use the Meeting Recording Controller to call `StartRawRecording()`.
+  - Use the Meeting Recording Controller to call `StartRecording()`.
 Do note that you can only either run `StartRecording()` or `StartRawRecording()`.
 You cannot run them both at once.
-- Thereafter, you should be able to `createRenderer()`, which we will later use to subscribe a specific user's video stream.
-You will need to put in a videoHelper (implementation of IZoomSDKRenderer) and videoSource (implementation of IZoomSDKRendererDelegate).
-Thereafter use your videoHelper to subscribe to a user by their userID.
-If you encounter error calling `subscribe()`, you might be calling it without the prequisites.
-Note that there is a limit of number of users you can subscribe to.
-This is dependent on the resolution subscribed. //to be completed
-  - In the implementation(`ZoomSDKRendererDelegate.cpp`), `onRawDataFrameReceived` will start to receive callbacks.
-  - I'm using `onRawDataFrameReceived` to save the YUV420 buffer into a file.
-You will need to use a converter such as ffmpeg to convert this YUV file into a playable mp4 or other playable video file.
-Do note that if you encounter corruption in your playable file, you might not be processing the YUV420 buffer according to standards.
-Do note that there might be varied resolution returned from the callback.
-Do not mixed them into the same saved file without processing.
-You will encounter corrupted file in playback.
-YUV processing is out of scope for this sample app.
+- The files are stored in your user direct /Documents/Zoom
+	-	When the meeting ends or when the SDK exits the meeting, it is automatically converted

 # Upgrading Guide